 A short history of the guilder

 The guilder was adopted in 1816 by the Netherlands’ monetary unit, though its roots trace back to the 14th century when the florin ( the Florence currency) spread to northern Europe where it became known as the guilder.

 In 1816, when the guilder was introduced it replaced the French franc and stay in force for 322 years as the currency of the Netherlands.

 During the German occupation abolished the guilder, the Netherland money in place when they occupied the Netherlands during World War II.

 The liberating allied forces began the liberation of Holland in September 1944 and the whole process lasts for about a year, until May 1945.

 But starting with 2002 the Central Bank started to issue euro coins and banknotes to be used by Dutch people in their day to day life.

 We are living in an era when technology and digitization conquered the world.

 Nowadays it is extremely easy to travel to Europe without having any concern about the national currency of each country.

-So, what you have to keep in mind when talking about Netherland money is that EUR is their national currency and ATMs and POS’ is widely spread all across the country.
+So, what you have to keep in mind when talking about Netherland money is that EUR is their national currency, and ATMs and POS’ are widely spread all across the country.